pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 ````
 5) Create Network rules in Azure Firewall

 The following network rules allows outbound traffic from any source address to certain destinations and ports.
 If the required destination is not specified the AKS cluster will fail to deploy.
+Each rule will take around 3 to 5 minutes to get created.

 ````bash
 az network firewall network-rule create -g $HUB_RG -f $FW_NAME --collection-name 'aksfwnr' -n 'apiudp' --protocols 'UDP' --source-addresses '*' --destination-addresses "AzureCloud.$LOCATION" --destination-ports 1194 --action allow --priority 100